Multi-dimensional Evaluation of Empathetic Dialog Responses: Related Work

-We note that previous work in measuring empathetic dialog is limited from two aspects.
-First, most of them~\cite{sharma-etal-2020-computational, welivita2021large, liu-etal-2021-towards, cao-etal-2019-observing} only focused on expressed empathy.
-Although \citet{rashkin-etal-2019-towards}'s dataset collected empathy ratings from the listener's perspective, their focus was not empathy measurement.
-Second, almost all previous work~\cite{sharma-etal-2020-computational, welivita2021large, liu-etal-2021-towards, cao-etal-2019-observing, althoff-etal-2016-large} addressed this task in mental health support scenarios.
-In contrast, our work is different in both aspects.
-Our measurement framework covers both the different ways empathy can be expressed (expressed empathy) and to what extent empathy was perceived by the listeners (perceived empathy).
-Second, we examine and experiment our measurement methods in both public datasets for online mental health support and an internal commercial dataset about online customer support --- the latter is very different from the former as the conversations are highly transactional and task-oriented.
-This helps us further examine empathy and empathy measurement approaches in different scenarios.
+Previous work on measuring empathetic dialogue is limited in two aspects.
+First, many studies~\citep{sharma-etal-2020-computational, welivita2021large, liu-etal-2021-towards} focused solely on expressed empathy.
+Although \citet{rashkin-etal-2019-towards} collected empathy ratings from the listener's perspective, their primary focus was not empathy measurement.
+Second, nearly all previous work~\citep[][\interalia]{sharma-etal-2020-computational, liu-etal-2021-towards} specifically focus on mental health support setting.
+Our work is different from prior works in two ways.
+Firstly, our measurement framework covers different forms of empathy expression (expressed empathy) and assesses how empathy is perceived by the listeners (perceived empathy).
+Secondly, we study model-based evaluation metrics on public datasets for online mental health support and an internal online customer support dataset.
+This internal task-oriented dialogue dataset can provide valuable insights into empathy measurement across different contexts.